clara-parabricks-workflows/DeepSAP/manuscript_data_code/README.md

 ### **Figure 3 - Benchmarking Data & Results**
 📂 `Figure_3_benchmarking_data_results/`
-- Contains **benchmarking results** for Baruzzo and SimBA datasets shown in Fig. 3 and Fig. 3S.
+- Contains **benchmarking results** for Baruzzo and SimBA datasets shown in Fig. 3,  Fig. 3S and Fig. 6S.
 - **Key folders and files**:
   - `All/`, `Human/`, `Malaria/` - Benchmarking .png and .csv files for Human only datasets, Malaria only datasets and Humand & Malaria datasets.
   - `Nextflow.md` - Documentation for Nextflow pipeline.
-  - `results.tsv` - Table with benchmarking results produced by the Nextflow pipeline.
+  - `results.csv` - Table with benchmarking results produced by the Nextflow pipeline.
+  - `statistical_testing_per-read-pair` - Jupyter notebookd of the per-read-pair statistical analysis in Fig 3d.
+  - `statistical_testing_boostrapping` - Jupyter notebookd of the boostrappin analysis in Fig 6S.

 ### **Figure 4 - Splice Junction Scatter Plots (Baruzzo Datasets)**
 📂 `Figure_4_sj_scatter_plots_from_counts_baruzzo_datasets/`